tidymass/tidymass-website/content/en/r-shiny/installation.md

 Based on the current published tutorial and the public tidymassshiny 1.0.0 source; checked September 23, 2026.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-shiny-installation-en.svg" caption="Choose a deployment route.
+Numbers show the reading order; this is a schematic." >}}

+For local use, keep the R console running while the browser is open.
+The browser shows the interface but R performs the analysis.
+With Docker, select files under the mounted container path.
+On a hosted service, upload files and retain the JOB ID.

 ## Choose where to run

 The [hosted application](https://tidymassshiny.jaspershenlab.com) runs on a remote server.
 The published guide describes a 512 MB upload limit and deletion of results after 24 hours; these are service settings and can change.
 Follow the notices shown by the running service, save the **JOB ID**, and download results with **Download All Data** before leaving.